 The failure mode is reuse.
 Account balances, open claims, current inventory, in-flight orders — they change during the business day.
 A RAG system answering questions about them off last night's snapshot produces confidently wrong answers, with detail.
 Surface the export timestamp in every retrieval result.
 If you do not, users will trust the wrong answer longer than they should — and that trust does not come back.

 The EBCDIC step gets less attention than it deserves.
-Cobrix — a COBOL/EBCDIC parser for Spark — handles copybook-driven extraction reasonably well for VSAM files with known layouts.
-DB2 exports via DSNUTILB UNLOAD are more tractable, but packed decimal still requires explicit handling.
+The conversion is two phases, not one, and they must run in the right order — get this wrong and numbers corrupt silently.[8]
+The open-source Cobrix library for Apache Spark handles copybook-driven extraction reasonably well for VSAM files with known layouts.[7]
+For DB2, DSNUTILB UNLOAD produces delimited ASCII directly and sidesteps most of the encoding surface.
 Verify numeric field ranges against known-good control records before trusting the pipeline at production volume.
-Once corrupted embeddings are in the vector store, you do not patch them — you reindex.[8]
+Once corrupted embeddings are in the vector store, you do not patch them — you reindex.

 CDC is the production-grade option when the domain demands near-real-time freshness.
 Instead of taking snapshots, CDC reads the database transaction log — the DB2 BSDS, the IMS OLDS, a VSAM journal — and emits every committed change as a structured event.
 Inserts, updates, deletes flow downstream with 1–5 minute latency under normal load.

 The tools that ship.
 IBM InfoSphere Data Replication (IIDR) — rebranded IBM Data Replication — is the incumbent for DB2 z/OS CDC, with native IMS and VSAM source support.[3]
 Qlik Replicate runs a zero-footprint agent that avoids installing software on the mainframe itself, which matters enormously to mainframe operations teams who treat the MIPS budget as a controlled substance.[4]
-Precisely Connect is the third major option, historically stronger for VSAM and sequential file CDC where IIDR has been weaker.
+Precisely Connect is the third major option, historically stronger for VSAM and sequential file CDC where IIDR has been weaker — and it has a public production reference: Citizens Bank combined Precisely CDC with Confluent's Kafka platform to stream mainframe changes to the cloud in under four seconds (99.99% SLA), cutting IT costs 30% and data processing time 50%, saving roughly $1M annually.[9]

 What CDC captures, and where it goes silent.
 For DB2 z/OS, archive-log CDC is well-understood and reliable for row-level changes.
 For IMS, CDC captures segment inserts, updates, and deletes — but reconstructing the hierarchical relationships between parent and child segments requires logic the CDC tool has to get right, and not all of them do for complex PCB structures.
 For VSAM, journal-based CDC depends on the file being opened for output with journaling enabled, which is not the default.
 Many VSAM files are written by batch jobs that open them in DISP=OLD without journaling.
 Those writes are invisible to the CDC agent.
 Invisible failure modes are the worst kind.

 MIPS overhead is real, and the vendor will tell you it is not.
 Every CDC tool claims minimal mainframe impact.
 Every mainframe operations team disagrees.
-Budget for 3–8% MIPS overhead and negotiate it with capacity planning before launch, not after the first invoice cycle.
+Budget 3–8% MIPS overhead as the working assumption and negotiate it with capacity planning before launch, not after the first invoice cycle.
+Deploying the Kafka broker on Linux on Z via IBM Event Streams — co-located on the same system as the DB2 source — reduces cross-network latency and can cut the MIPS overhead from encryption by using HyperSocket memory-speed communication instead of encrypted TCP.[5]

 Federated query virtualization — Denodo, Trino, Starburst — offers a clean promise.
 Expose mainframe data as SQL without copying it anywhere.
 The RAG retriever issues a query.
 The federation layer pushes it to the DB2 subsystem.
 The result comes back.
 No replication lag, no schema sync, no embedding rebuild.

 The trap is throughput.
 Federation does not eliminate compute cost.
 It moves it onto the mainframe.
 Every federated query runs on z/OS and consumes MIPS.
 At RAG retrieval volume, this is not a line item — it is a budget event.
 A retriever issuing 500 federated queries per minute lights up the MIPS invoice and your mainframe operations team will escalate to your VP before you have a chance to explain the architecture.
-The blast radius of a hot retrieval path on a federation layer is exactly as large as the MIPS pool you share with the rest of the bank.
+A simple indexed DB2 lookup over federation costs 50–200ms under normal conditions; at scale that latency compounds before the MIPS bill does.

 The honest framing: federation is not a replacement for replication.
-It is a complement for low-frequency authoritative reads where the latency of a live mainframe query (typically 50–200ms for a simple indexed lookup) fits inside the retrieval SLA.
+It is a complement for low-frequency authoritative reads where the latency of a live mainframe query fits inside the retrieval SLA.
 For high-frequency retrieval paths, replicate the hot data into a modern store and reserve federation for the records that demand a live read or sit behind access controls you cannot mirror.

 CDC captures changes at the database layer.
 Event sourcing captures them at the application layer — CICS transactions, IMS applications, z/OS Connect services emitting business events to a message bus.
 IBM Event Streams runs Apache Kafka on Linux on IBM Z, letting you co-locate the cluster with the mainframe and shrink cross-LPAR latency to sub-minute delivery from application transaction to downstream consumer.[5]